-Actemra received provisional approval in Australia to treat COVID19
+Actemra received provisional approval in Australia to treat COVID-19

-In Australia, the Therapeutic Goods Administration has given provisional approval for Actemra (tocilizumab) to treat patients with COVID19.
+In Australia, the Therapeutic Goods Administration has given provisional approval for Actemra (tocilizumab) to treat patients with COVID-19.
 The drug is approved for treating hospitalized adults who require supplemental oxygen and ventilation.

 The efficacy of the drug was determined based on the COVID-19 therapy trial.
 It is an ongoing trial that determines the effectiveness versus standard of care.
-Patients who were enrolled in the trial were divided into three groups; three groups received three different treatment options in the first line.
-After 21 days of randomization, people were administered with either tocilizumab or the usual standard of care (second randomization).
+Patients enrolled in the trial were divided into three groups; three groups received three different treatment options in the first line.
+After 21 days of randomization, people were administered either tocilizumab or the usual standard of care (second randomization).
 28-day mortality rate after the second randomization was considered as the primary endpoint.
 The percentage of patients discharged from the hospital was considered as the secondary endpoint.

 The 28-day mortality rate was 31% in tocilizumab versus 35% in patients on the usual standard of care.
-57% of patients on tocilizumab were discharged from the hospital compared to 50% in patients on the usual standard of care.
+57% of patients on tocilizumab were discharged from the hospital compared to 50% of patients on the usual standard of care.

-Roche’s Rozlytrek approved in Australia for ROS1 positive NSCLC
+Roche’s Rozlytrek approved in Australia for ROS1-positive NSCLC.

-Australia’s Therapeutic Goods Administration has approved Rozlytrek (entrectinib) for treating patients suffering from ROS1 positive non-small cell lung cancer.
+Australia’s Therapeutic Goods Administration has approved Rozlytrek (entrectinib) for treating patients suffering from ROS1-positive non-small cell lung cancer.

 Rozlytrek acts by inhibiting tropomyosin receptor tyrosine kinase, receptor tyrosine kinase c-ROS oncogene 1 (ROS1; encoded by the gene ROS1), and anaplastic lymphoma kinase enzymes.
-The drug also inhibits Janus kinase 2 and tyrosine kinase non-receptor 2.
+The drug also inhibits Janus kinase-2 and tyrosine kinase non-receptor 2.

 The drug is approved under the black triangle scheme.

-The drug was earlier approved in the United States, and Japan.
+The drug was earlier approved in the United States and Japan.

-The manufacturer has conducted Phase II STARTRK-2, Phase I STARTRK-1 and Phase I ALKA-372-001 trials, and data from the Phase I/II STARTRK-NG study.
+The manufacturer has conducted Phase II STARTRK-2, Phase I STARTRK-1, and Phase I ALKA-372-001 trials and data from the Phase I/II STARTRK-NG study.
 In ROS1-positive metastatic NSCLC, the tumors shrank in 78% of people, and the duration of response ranged from 1.8 to 38.8+ months.